Mini Project 2: Math Quiz App

 contains three widgets:

-- a Text Input widget which value is stored in a variable called
+- a Text Input widget whose value is stored in a variable called

 new_username

-. - another Text Input widget which value is stored into a variable called
+. - another Text Input widget whose value is stored into a variable called

 new_name

-. - and a submit Button which return value is stored in a variable called
+. - and a submit Button whose return value is stored in a variable called

 submit